Telford brothers convicted of child sex offences jailed

-Mubarek Ali was convicted of four charges of controlling child prostitution, two of trafficking in the UK for sexual exploitation and a charge of causing child prostitution.'No remorse'
+Mubarek Ali was convicted of four charges of controlling child prostitution, two of trafficking in the UK for sexual exploitation and a charge of causing child prostitution.

 Judge Patrick Thomas QC said the brothers' motives were "squalid, demeaning and selfish".